LM723 Circuit: A Detailed Information on the Voltage Regulator

 • Begin by connecting the 30V AC to the input terminal (VAC).
 The 1N5402 diodes will convert the AC voltage into DC.

-• The red LED acts as input voltage indicators and displays the input signal status.
+• The red LED acts as an input voltage indicator and displays the input signal status.

 • C2 and C1 capacitors eliminate ripples from DC voltage, thus smoothing the voltage to LM723.